Elizabeth van Lent

 "The Dutch soon learned the [native] language and the settlement increased.
 The [indigenous people] proposed to sell the Dutch a tract of land especially for the use of the settlement, and July 10, 1641, a council was held and the chiefs of other clans united and an agreement was made and the boundary of the land designated.
 It lay east of Annsville Creek, taking the land east and south of where Peekskill is located.
 April, 1643, the Dutch paid for their land in goods as follows: 8 guns, 9 blankets, 5 coats, 14 fathoms of daffel cloth, 14 kettles, 40 fathoms of black cloth, 40 fathoms of white wampum cloth, 2 anchors of rum, 5 half vats of strong beer, 6 earthen jugs, 12 shirts, 50 pounds of powder, 30 bars of lead, 18 hatchets, 18 hoes, 14 knives, 1 small coat, 6 fathoms of strong water cloth, 6 pairs of stockings, and 6 tobacco boxes.
 For the above, the [natives] sold them seven thousand two hundred acres of land, and on this land, the Dutch lived in peace and harmony with the [original people]" (7).

-So many centuries later, the 1,800 acres of van Lent land has been broken in pieces, sold, renamed and ultimately lost.
-Also lost, is the name Abrahamson adopted, as all of the van Lents have since removed the "van" from their name.
+So many centuries later, the 1,800 acres of van Lent land has been broken into pieces, sold, renamed and ultimately lost.
+Also lost is the name Abrahamson adopted, as all of the van Lents have since removed the "van" from their name.

 The inherited history of names has the potential to reveal other worlds that have long been forgotten.
-By reclaiming her historical name, Elizabeth van Lent chooses to carry with her the mysterious stories, the hidden truths, and the mythologies of her Dutch heritage.
+By reclaiming one of my historical family names, I carry with me the mysterious stories, the hidden truths, and the mythologies of my Dutch heritage.